yzwh2776/.NET/Math/Set/READ_ME.txt

 Sets as the return object.
 I think I need to rewrite my code to make that the case so that I'm not working directly with strings, but instead working with set objects.

+We've run into the next issue.
+I have no idea what the 'static' keyword is or how to use the 'this' keyword.
+I think I need to figure those out if I'm hoping to have a set object that has functions that take sets as parameters and then returns a new set.

+I was doing this before I reworked this, but I was doing it in the function, where I think I want to do this redefining of set names in the main method instead of in a function.

+I want to make a Remove_Element function that takes an integer as a parameter.
+The idea is that we can remove an element from a set, by its ordered postion (index) in the set.
+We might also want to be able to remove an element with a string as a parameter also.

+I got the Do_PairSet() function to work, but I'm doing it by updating a created Set object instead of creating a new Set object.
+I think I might be able to fix that though.